BenWilson-Mozilla/forum/IPR-Policy.md

 ## 4.5 New Participant Reviews.

-When a new Participant joins a Working Group, such Participant shall be permitted forty-five (45) days ("New Participant Review Period") to review the Draft Guidelines of such Working Group for any and all Essential Claims.
-With respect to any Working Group Draft Guideline for which a Review Period has commenced, a new Participant shall have the New Participant Review Period or the remainder of the Review Period (whichever is greater) in which to submit an Exclusion Notice.
+A Participant joining a Working Group (a “new Participant”) shall assume the same rights and obligations under this Policy as existing Participants as of the date such new Participant joins the Working Group.
+With respect to any Draft Guideline for which a Review Period is in progress, such new Participant may submit an Exclusion Notice only during the remainder of the applicable Review Period.
+No additional or retroactive Review Period shall arise when a new Participant joins a Working Group, and such new Participant may not submit an Exclusion Notice with respect to any Previously Adopted Guideline.
+Essential Claims of such new Participant shall otherwise be subject to the CAB Forum RF License pursuant to Section 3.1.

 # 5. CAB Forum Royalty-Free ("RF") License Requirements